Review of Batman: Gates of Gotham

 In the present, the new Batman, Dick Grayson, struggles to live up to the standards set by Bruce Wayne in his long run as the Dark Knight.
 The pressure only increases as someone calling himself “the Architect” is targeting all of Gotham’s historic buildings and engineering marvels with explosives, threatening to destroy the legacies of the city’s founding families.
 Dick tries to not only defend the city but also safeguard the public heirlooms of his oldest friend’s family.
+That these site constitute a public legacy to spirit of progress and philanthropy only increases the stakes for Grayson.
 Similarly, Damian Wayne sees these attacks as a personal assault, but he also contends with the fact that, as Robin, he may have neither the leadership nor the crime-fighting skills necessary to stop the Architect.
 As Batman and Robin race to uncover the identity of the Architect to prevent his explosive rampage, the future and past of Gotham collide.

 Key to the City

 On the whole, the book does a good job pulling double duty; it presents a thrilling Batman story full of action and detective work and introduces readers to the interplay of Dick Grayson and Damian Wayne as the new Batman and Robin.
 By making the central story personal for them, readers feel the weight these characters shoulder in attempting to fill their new mantles as guardians of the city.
 Dick’s sensitivity to being seen as a failure is evident as he attempts the impossible of not comparing himself to his friend and mentor, Bruce Wayne.
 Though Damian is something of a spoiled and petulant boy, his willpower and determination display an unspoken desire to be recognized as a worthy successor to his father’s public and private crusades.
 They both know they live in the shadow of Bruce Wayne and the Batman.